zhanghongce/VMCAI-2020-AE/README.md

     bash build-benchmarks.sh
     ```

-8. Build the benchmarks: in the terminal used in the previous step, run
+8. Test whether the installation is successful: in the terminal used in the previous step, run

     ```
-    bash build-benchmarks.sh
-    ```

-9. Test whether the installation is successful: in the terminal used in the previous step, run

-    ```
     bash test-install.sh
     ```

    This will test the installation of Z3, CoSA, Yosys, CVC4, and ABC.
-   If the tests print "Okay" then the corresponding tool has been installed successfully.
+   If all the tests print "Okay" then the tools have been installed successfully.

 Structure of the Artifact
 =====================

-  * `packages`, `deptools` , and `ILA-Tool` subfolders are for the dependent packages, tools and framework.
+  * `packages`, `deptools` , and `ILA-Tools` subfolders are for the dependent packages, tools and framework.
   * the `testcase` folder contains five examples as mentioned in the paper
     - `RC` : redundant counters
     - `SP` : a simple processing pipeline